 That shouldn't be too hard, really.
 After all, the island wasn't all that distinct, and except for that one day (some say May Day), the entrance was never visible to human eyes.
 The only tell-tale sign that something otherworldly might exist, is the fact that the birds would never invade the area.

 Nonetheless, despite the graciousness of his host, and his vow of secrecy, the last visitor on record, stole a flower from the garden, hid it away inside his pocket, and made his way to the surface.
 In the very moment of his arrival, the flower disappeared and he lost his senses.
 An act of revenge or outrage perhaps?
 Most likely, for according to the legend, the door has never again been opened.
 Most certainly the Tylwyth Teg are still there because at times, one can still hear ethereal music carried by the wind and the birds still keep their distance.

-I am telling you all of this because the Fair Folk of ancient Welsh legend, in my own way and interpretation, are very much part of The Court of the Hawk, due out April 15th!
+I am telling you all of this because the Fair Folk of ancient Welsh legend, in my own way and interpretation, are very much part of The Court of the Hawk, now available in Audio!